gausie/colour-proximity/README.md

 # colour-proximity

-Get a value of the proximity of two hex colours (between 0 and 100).
+Get a value of the proximity of two hex colours.

 This package also exports `rgb2lab([r,g,b])`, a function that converts RGB to L*a*b* at Observer=2° and Illuminant=D65